LinyiGuo96/LinyiGuo96.github.io/_posts/2025-04-05-Interview-Prep-Web.md

 Software engineering interviews are no joke.
 Whether you're brushing up for Big Tech, startups, or anything in between, having the right resources makes all the difference.
 Here are some of the most popular and effective websites that I use to prepare for technical interviews.

 This list is far from exhaustive, but it should give you a solid start.
-If you think I've missed a gem or have corrections, my inbox is always open — you’ll find the contact info at the bottom.
+If you think I've missed a gem or have corrections, my inbox is always open — you'll find the contact info at the bottom.

 # Content